 Sungei Buloh Wetland Reserve

-If you’re the rugged kind of couple who prefers outdoors to stuffy museums, Singapore’s first wetland reserve might just be your thing.
-Home to myriad riverine species including water monitors, mudskippers and, if you’re really lucky (or unlucky), the ferocious estuarine crocodile, Sungei Buluh Wetland Reserve is bound to offer you and your S.O a truly memorable romantic adventure.
+If you’re the rugged kind of couple who prefers the outdoors to stuffy museums, Singapore’s first wetland reserve might just be your thing.
+Home to myriad riverine species including water monitors, mudskippers and, if you’re really lucky (or unlucky), the ferocious estuarine crocodile, Sungei Buluh Wetland Reserve is bound to offer you and your partner a truly memorable adventure.

 Mount Faber Park

 While it may be romantic to see the sunset from Mount Faber, it can also be as romantic to view the sunrise there (a couple that wakes up early together, stays together)!
-Bring your significant other and have a lovely homemade breakfast together as the sun slowly rises.
+Bring a lovely homemade breakfast to enjoy as the sun slowly rises.
 You’ll also get to see the Singapore city skyline gradually appearing across the horizon, as it gets brighter at the top of the hill.

 Mount Faber Park, 109 Mount Faber Road, Singapore.